• Default font size

 Q:

-When will the inspection be carried out by the IRD?
-Which types of documents are to be inspected?
+When will inspections be carried out by the IRD?
+What documents are to be examined during the inspection?

 A:

-Tax Inspectors of IRD will periodically carry out inspections at hotels to check on the accommodation charges paid by guests to ensure that the correct amount of the HAT has been paid by the hotel proprietors.
+Where necessary, tax inspectors of IRD will carry out inspections at hotels to check the accommodation charges paid by guests to ensure that the correct amount of HAT has been paid by the hotel proprietors.
 For this purpose, the records to be inspected by the tax inspectors include the guest register, the occupied rooms report, the guest ledger, and the daily room sales report.
+If the hotel has provided long-term accommodation, the tax inspectors may also inspect the relevant tenant agreements, proof of stay, rental receipts, etc.

 back to top